 Pass along this article if you know someone who could benefit from a better understanding of the process of therapy or may need tips on seeking a therapist.
-If you would like to know more tips for your first therapy session or are experiencing challenges in your life and you think therapy is right for you, feel free to call (760) 930-0886 to set up a free 20-minute consultation with me, Rakefet Benderly PH.D, a Carlsbad therapist.
+If you are experiencing challenges in your life and you think therapy is right for you, feel free to call (760) 930-0886 to set up an initial appointment with me, Rakefet Benderly PH.D, a Carlsbad therapist.